paujoko/Assignment3/Report.md

    -> Therefore each clusters centroid is recalculated independently and also in parallel.
 After each iteration Spark returns only a small list of new centroids to the driver by calling: newCentroidsById.collect() The driver then updates the centroid list and starts the next iteration.

 ## Declarations (if any)
+We used LLM to help with some Syntax problems we encountered and for the setting up process - which was very usefull to decipher the log files.
+Further it helped us fixing an import issue which we faced in Task 3.